Discover your heritage

 Which test should I buy?

 If you are looking to begin Y-DNA testing, the Y-37 Marker test will allow you to become familiar with Y-DNA results.
-However, if want to know more about your paternal line through matching or participation in any of our free Group Projects, then you will want to start with a Y-67 test.
-The Y-111 test will be of most benefit for people who are looking to confirm Y chromosome matching at our highest level between two living men.
-The difference between the tests is simply that we test more markers (STRs) which allows for more refined results.
+However, if want to know more about your paternal line through matching or participate in any of our free Group Projects, you will want to start with a Y-67 test.
+The Y-111 test will be of most benefit for those looking to confirm Y chromosome matching at our highest level between two living men.
+The difference between the tests is that we test more markers (STRs) which allows for more refined results.